 HMRC's planned NGNL DeFi regime changes lending, borrowing and LP tax.
 What the consultation covers, what it excludes, and what to do now.

-Most tools treat airdrops as zero-cost tokens, overstating gains later.
-Here's how HMRC taxes crypto airdrops and why cost basis matters.
+Most tools log airdrops as zero-cost tokens — overstating your gain when you sell.
+Here's how HMRC actually taxes crypto airdrops, and why the cost basis matters.

 Staking rewards are income, swaps are capital gains, and Aave deposits are different again.
 Learn the UK tax treatment before you file.